Myth No. 1

 "It's not healthy to cook with extra virgin olive oil."

-Fact: Olive oil is the safest and most stable oil to use in every style of cooking, even when used at high temperatures.
-If you want to find out more about olive oil and cooking read this article.
+Fact: Extra virgin olive oil is the safest and most stable oil in every cooking style, even when used at high temperatures.
+If you want to learn more about olive oil and cooking, read the article ´Does extra virgin olive oil lose its health benefits when heated?´.

 Myth No. 2